ClearBlade/native-libraries/mqtt.md

  This library allows for the execution of async ClearBlade messaging functions by providing an MQTT client that will work asynchronously.
-You can connect the ClearBlade internal broker to the same system where the code resides, or to an external broker (e.g. ClearBlade broker in another system, MosQuiTTo etc.).
+You can connect the ClearBlade's internal broker to the same system where the code resides, or to an external broker (e.g. ClearBlade broker in another system, Mosquitto etc.).

 ## MQTT.Message(payload)